tanseersaji/hashnode_blogs/ck95qboic00xus3s16ps2oxf1.md

 ## How I changed Devblog's Footer (CSS pseudo-elements)?

-*Note: Devblog Team, If you want me to take down this one, then just message me :)*

 In this blog, I'll show you how I changed Devblog's default Footer text using CSS pseudo elements.

 ## What are CSS pseudo elements?